LeoGori/RandomMazeGeneration/README.md

 # How to run the code (Windows)

-1. Install [MinGw64](https://winlibs.com/) version > 9.2 (otherwise the random generated sequence will be the same at each execution, as reported [here](https://stackoverflow.com/questions/18880654/why-do-i-get-the-same-sequence-for-every-run-with-stdrandom-device-with-mingw) and [here](https://en.cppreference.com/w/cpp/numeric/random/random_device#:~:text=A%20notable%20implementation%20where%20std%3A%3Arandom_device%20is%20deterministic%20is%20old%20versions%20of%20MinGW%20(bug%20338%2C%20fixed%20since%20GCC%209.2).%20The%20latest%20MinGW%20versions%20can%20be%20downloaded%20from%20GCC%20with%20the%20MCF%20thread%20model))
+1. Install [MinGw64](https://winlibs.com/) version > 9.2 (otherwise the random selection of the wall will be the same at each execution, as reported [here](https://stackoverflow.com/questions/18880654/why-do-i-get-the-same-sequence-for-every-run-with-stdrandom-device-with-mingw) and [here](https://en.cppreference.com/w/cpp/numeric/random/random_device#:~:text=A%20notable%20implementation%20where%20std%3A%3Arandom_device%20is%20deterministic%20is%20old%20versions%20of%20MinGW%20(bug%20338%2C%20fixed%20since%20GCC%209.2).%20The%20latest%20MinGW%20versions%20can%20be%20downloaded%20from%20GCC%20with%20the%20MCF%20thread%20model))
 2. Install [CMake](https://cmake.org/download/)
 3. Create folder for building project
 ```